auddya/springProject2018String/README.md

 **Description**

-One of the most simple techniques to visualise a simulation which involves solving a PDE  with certain boundary conditions is to save the string profile for certain time intervals and plot them against appropriate axes.One of the most fundamental conditions required to *initialise* a vibration, is to pluck it at some point which generates the wave.
+One of the most simple techniques to visualise a simulation which involves solving a PDE  with certain boundary conditions is to save the string profile for certain time intervals and plot them against appropriate axes.
+A fundamental conditions required to *initialise* a vibration, is to have a source function at one end which generates the wave.
 After this at every time interval the old and new profiles of the string is updated through an iteration.
 The output we intend to achieve is to visualise the wave pattern with varying frequencies and modes.

+One primary objective is to visualise standing waves.

 **Requirements**